 You notice lingering physical sensations—like tension, pain, or numbness—that seem tied to your birth experience but you’re not sure how or what to do.

 If any of this resonates, you are not alone.
 Research shows that up to 45% of women describe their birth experience as traumatic and reclaiming your story matters.
 I believe all mothers deserve this space and support to honor what happened.
 Without it, birth stories can feel heavy or incomplete, making it hard to move forward with the clarity and peace you deserve.
+While it’s common for mothers to feel guilt, regret, or even trauma surrounding their birth, it doesn’t have to be the norm.
+You are deserving of the space to process and make sense of what happened.
+Just because something is common doesn’t mean it should define your experience or hold you back from feeling at peace in your mothering journey.

 A note on pricing - why donations based?